369th Infantry Regiment (United States): Later years

 The infantry's polished post-World War I reputation was not completely safe from external criticism, which ultimately surfaced as a result of ongoing racial tension in the United States.
-In 1940, the Chicago Defender reported that the United States Department of War arranged for the 369th regiment to be renamed the "Colored Infantry."
+In 1940, the Chicago Defender reported that the United States Department of War arranged for the 369th regiment to be renamed the "Colored Infantry".
 The department announced that there were too many infantry units in the national guard and the 369th regiment would be among those slated to go, the first alleged step toward abolishing the famed unit.
 Supporters of the regiment swiftly objected to the introduction of racial identity in the title of a unit in the United States army, effectively preserving the regiment's reputation.
-However, eventually, all African American US Army units were renamed as "Colored," and the 369th served in World War II as the 369th Coast Artillery Regiment (Antiaircraft) (Colored), with its successor being the 369th Infantry Regiment (Colored).
+However, eventually, all African American US Army units were renamed as "Colored", and the 369th served in World War II as the 369th Coast Artillery Regiment (Antiaircraft) (Colored), with its successor being the 369th Infantry Regiment (Colored).

-In 2003, the New York State Department of Transportation renamed the Harlem River Drive as the "Harlem Hellfighters Drive."
-On 29 September 2006 a twelve-foot high monument was unveiled to honor the 369th Regiment.
+In 2003, the New York State Department of Transportation renamed the Harlem River Drive as the "Harlem Hellfighters Drive".
+On 29 September 2006 a twelve-foot-high monument was unveiled to honor the 369th Regiment.
 This statue is a replica of a monument that stands in France.
 The monument is made of black granite and contains the 369th crest and rattlesnake insignia.

-Descending units of the 369th Infantry Regiment have continued to serve since World War I. The 369th Infantry Regiment continued to serve up until World War II where they would be reorganized into the 369th Anti-aircraft Artillery Regiment.
-The newly formed regiment would serve in Hawaii and throughout much of the West Coast.
-Another 369th Infantry Regiment was raised in 1942 as part of the 93rd Infantry Division (Colored), but is not listed as a New York National Guard unit.
-At some time postwar, the 369th was re-formed into the present-day 369th Sustainment Brigade.

 The Congressional Gold Medal was awarded to the regiment in August 2021 in recognition of their bravery and outstanding service during World War I.

+On June 12, 2025, the infantry was represented in an honor guard ceremony for the late Harlem-based U.S. Congressman Charles Rangel, himself a African American U.S. Army veteran who received military honors during the Korean War.